GoodReadMe/GoodReadMeAction/README.md

 # GoodReadMeAction

 Keep your ReadMe up to date.
-If you mention version of your library inside your ReadMe.
-Add this action for keep actual version in the ReadMe.
+If you mention the version of your library inside of your ReadMe, then add this action to always keep the version up to date without manually updating it.

 ## Example usage
 ```yaml